sylvie-le/tic-tac-toe/README.md

 + When the game is finshed, ask for replay option.

 What it does not do:
 + Ask to choose the marker type.
-The player who goes first always play X, and the other plays O.
+The player who goes first always play X and the other plays O.

 To play the game, run `game_on()`